 Are these Essential Oils Toxic to Dogs?

-• it's important to only use quality oils with our dogs,
+• it's important only to use quality oils with our dogs,

 • we should dilute all oils we use on our dogs, and